The Best Self-Publishing Platforms to Publish Your Book!

 1. Amazon Kindle Direct Publishing (KDP)

-This is probably one of the most popular and also one of the biggest self-publishing platforms available.
-Kindle Direct Publishing (KDP), owned by Amazon, is one of the biggest ebook, paperback, hardcover, and audiobook platforms in the world.
+Amazon Kindle Direct Publishing (KDP) LogoAmazon KDP is one of the most popular and largest self-publishing platforms for Australian and New Zealand authors.
+Kindle Direct Publishing (KDP), owned by Amazon, is one of the largest ebook, paperback, hardcover, and audiobook platforms worldwide.
 It’s hard to ignore one of the biggest publishing platforms in the world.
-They even have a range of e-readers, which allow users to download ebooks to their devices directly.
+They also offer a range of e-readers that allow users to download e-books directly to their devices.

-What Formats Does Amazon Accept?
+What Formats Does Amazon Kindle Accept?

 Depending on the price of your book, you’ll get either 35% or 70% royalties on every sale of your ebook.
 For print titles, the amount you get depends on the cost of printing the book and how much you’re selling it for.
-Createspace used to be the paperback or POD (print on demand) arm of KDP, but now all new titles are managed through the KDP dashboard.
+When you upload your print book, Amazon will tell you the minimum price you can charge.

 2. Apple iBooks

-The next self-publishing platform on our list is Apple iBooks, which is owned and operated by Apple.
+Apple iBooks Publishing LogoThe next self-publishing platform on our list is Apple iBooks, which Apple owns and operates.

 3. Barnes & Noble Press

-Barnes & Noble Press used to be known as Nook.
+Barnes and Noble Press LogoBarnes & Noble Press was formerly known as Nook.

 Depending on what price you set on your book, authors can expect between 40% – 65% royalties when they publish their books via Barnes & Noble Press.
+One thing to note about Barnes & Noble Press.
+If you upload your book to IngramSpark Publishing and select its expanded distribution option, IngramSpark will automatically add it to Barnes & Noble.

 4. Kobo

-Kobo has about 2% of the ebook sales market in the top five English-speaking countries but over 25% of the market in Canada.
+Kobo Publishing LogoKobo has about 2% of the ebook sales market in the top five English-speaking countries, but over 25% in Canada.

 5. IngramSpark Publishing

-One of the great things about IngramSpark Publishing is not only do they have hardcover options, but they also offer more trim size options than Amazon Kindle Direct Publishing (KDP).
-Hardcovers are something that Amazon KDP only offers in limited trim sizes and without the dustjacket options that IngramSpark Publishing offers through its POD options for authors.
+IngramSpark Publishing LogoOne of the great things about IngramSpark Publishing is that not only do they offer hardcover options, but they also offer more trim sizes than Amazon Kindle Direct Publishing (KDP).
+Hardcovers are available only in limited trim sizes and without the dust jacket options IngramSpark offers through its POD program for authors.
 Check out What Is Print On Demand for Authors? to learn more about what Print On Demand (POD) is and how it assists self-published authors.

 If you ever want to see your book in a brick-and-mortar store, the returns option on paperback and hardcover books available through IngramSpark Publishing is a great option.